Tiling tripartite graphs with 3-colorable graphs: The extreme case: The extreme case

-Throughout all of Section~\ref{sec:extreme}, assume that $G$ is minimal, \ie, no edge of $G$ can be deleted so that the minimum degree condition still holds.
-We will have the usual sequence of constants:
+Throughout Section~\ref{sec:extreme}, assume that $G$ is minimal, \ie, no edge of $G$ can be deleted so that the minimum degree condition still holds.
+As we complete the proof of Theorem~\ref{thm:trithm} by proving Theorem~\ref{thm:extreme}, we will develop the usual hierarchy of constants: ~\\

-There are 4 parts to the proof.
-Part 1 begins with the extreme case and, if a $K_{h,h,h}$-factor is not found in $G$, then there is more of a structure to $G$, as described by Part 2.
-If a $K_{h,h,h}$-factor is not found in $G$ when $G$ is in Part 2, then it is either in Part 3a or Part 3b.
-Part 3a means that $G$ is approximately $\Theta_{3\times 3}(N/3)$.
+\textbf{Brief outline of the proof.} There are 4 parts to the proof.
+Part 1 begins with $G$ being $\alpha$-extremal and seeks a $K_{h,h,h}$-factor.
+If such a tiling is not found in $G$, we deduce that $G$ looks like the graph in Figure~\ref{fig:figTWO} and move to Part 2.
+We again seek a $K_{h,h,h}$-factor in $G$, and if it is not found, then we move on to Part 3 which addresses the two potential structures $G$ must have.
+In Part 3a, $G$ is approximately $\Theta_{3\times 3}(N/3)$.
 (See Figure~\ref{fig:THETA}.)